 |Operational Conditions Reports|

-Monday, December 2, 2013 There is currently no indication of Karenia brevis (commonly known as Texas red tide) along the coast of Texas.
-No respiratory irritation is expected Monday, December 2 through Monday, December 9.
+Monday, August 25, 2014 There is currently no indication of Karenia brevis (commonly known as Texas red tide) along the coast of Texas.
+No respiratory irritation is expected Monday, August 25 through Tuesday, September 2.
 Check http://tidesandcurrents.noaa.gov/hab/beach_conditions.html for recent, local observations.
-There are currently patches of a bloom of the algae Aureoumbra lagunensis in the upper Laguna Madre region.
-This algae species does not produce the respiratory irritation associated with the Texas red tide caused by Karenia brevis, but it may cause discolored water and fish kills.

 Other Sources of Gulf of Mexico HAB Status Info:

 View map of cell counts and environmental data.

 For 24/7 medical advice about the health impacts of red tide, call your local Poison Control Center (1-800-222-1222).